HobnobMancer/cazy_webscraper/README.md

 `--seq_dict`, - Path to a JSON file, keyed by GenBank accessions and valued by protein sequence.
 This file is created as part of the cache, after all protein sequences are retrieved from GenBank.

 `--seq_update` - If a newer version of the protein sequence is available, overwrite the existing sequence for the protein in the database.
 Default is false, the protein sequence is **not** overwritten and updated.
+This skips the retrieval of the protein sequences from GenBank.

 `--sql_echo` - Set SQLite engine echo parameter to True, causing SQLite to print log messages.
 Default: False.